dglaeser/xpress/README.md

     // For an evaluation of `expr` we need to provide values for the variables.
     // `expr.with` is one way to do so, which yields a `bound_expression`
-    // that can be inserted to an ostream or passed to std::print.
+    // Since we want to print the expression, we simply bind names to the
-    // Since we want to print the expression, we simply bind strings
+    // variables here.
-    // (actually, here `const char*`) to the variables. std::print("{}", expr.with(a = "a", b = "b"));  // prints "a + b"
+    std::print("{}", expr.with(a = "a", b = "b"));  // prints "a + b"

     return 0;